Board of Trustees

 Matthew Terry

-Matthew runs his own evaluation and research consultancy from the West Midlands.
-He supports some of the most respected charities in the UK like the RNLI, Marie Curie, and Macmillan Cancer Support; and learned societies such as the Royal Society, the British Academy and the Royal Academy of Engineering.
+Matthew runs his own evaluation and research consultancy from Worcestershire.
+Through is work, he has supported some of the most respected charities in the UK like the RNLI, Marie Curie, and Macmillan Cancer Support; charitable funders, like the National Lottery Heritage Fund; and learned societies such as the Royal Society, the British Academy and the Royal Academy of Engineering.
 Before going into consulting, he was a diplomat for ten years working in London, Warsaw and Dubai.
 He left to complete an MBA at Manchester Business School.

-Matthew was Chair of Worcestershire Bat Group (2015-18) and is a former bat rehabilitator.
-He’s an active local bat group member leading public bat walks, giving talks on a variety of bat-related subjects, running information stalls, and participating in the NBMP.
-He has previous experience of voluntary board positions, having recently stepped down as Chair of Kidderminster College Board of Governors after eight years in the post.
+Matthew is Chair of Worcestershire Bat Group and is a former bat rehabilitator.
+He has previous experience of voluntary board positions, including being a charity trustee and Chair of Kidderminster College Board of Governors.

 Matthew is keen to share his extensive experience of charity governance, strategy and impact with BCT to ensure that the organisation is able to be the very best possible advocate for bat conservation.